 While not a required step, turning the Instant Pot back on to “Saute” and thickening the cooking liquid makes a delicious BBQ sauce to top this coffee rubbed pulled pork.
 To help speed things along I usually will whisk in about one tablespoon of flour until smooth.

 And there you go.
 We love this coffee rubbed pulled pork on sandwiches and salads, as well as in tacos.
 The sky’s the limit really!

 - This recipe was made and tested in a 6-quart Instant Pot.

 - Deglazing the pan after sautéing the onions and garlic is an important step.
 You’ll want to scrape up all of the burnt bits from the bottom of the pan before pressure cooking.
 This will help prevent a “burn” error message from displaying on the Instant Pot from contents becoming too hot at the bottom of the pot.

-- You may use your favorite sauce-thickening technique for the last recipe step.
-If you’d like to use cornstarch rather than flour, keep in mind you’ll want to ladle out a little bit of the hot liquid, whisk it with the cornstarch in a small bowl, and then drizzle the mixture back into the Instant Pot while stirring.
+- You can use your favorite sauce-thickening technique for the last recipe step.
+If you’d like to use cornstarch rather than flour, keep in mind you’ll want to whisk it with cool water in a small bowl, and then drizzle the mixture back into the Instant Pot while stirring.
 This will prevent the cornstarch from clumping up.